adonix-org/postrise/README.md

 ##

 After the server has been created and configured, we can create a new instance.
-Any data source will be created on demand.
+The data source and connection pool will be created on demand when a connection is requested by the application.
 Your new server implements the `AutoCloseable` interface, and all data sources will be closed when the server is closed.
-The instantiation and closure of **Postrise** servers will depend on your application, but here is a simple example:
+The instantiation and closure details of **Postrise** servers will depend on your application, but here is one simple example for demonstration:

 ```java
 import java.sql.Connection;